BMW Cooling Systems

-Water Wetter is a non-glycol lubricant and corrosion inhibitor that is allowed in most racing series.
+Red Line Water Wetter is a non-glycol lubricant and corrosion inhibitor that is allowed in most racing series.
+It can be mixed with distilled water to give better lubrication or used in conjunction with coolant.
 It's also specifically designed to reduce cylinder head temperatures and reduce the potential for knock/pinging due to high temps.

 The water pump is centrally located in the engine and is either mechanical or electric, depending on the generation.
 Nearly all BMWs from 2006-2018 use an electric pump.
 Previous to 2006 and many post-2018 are belt-driven pumps.
 More on this in a minute.

 The pump works like a water mill - the blades of the pump (impeller) scoop up coolant and push it through the system.
 Most pumps are located at the front center of the engine with direct access to the engine block and cylinder head.
 A hose connects it to the thermostat.
 Mechanical pumps are working all the time while electrical pumps were programmed to work only when needed, determined by logic built in to the engine computer.
 Overall, BMW water pumps have been quite reliable with a few infamous exceptions: